 Ex: In middle-aged males with suspected myocardial infarction (P), are serial 12-lead ECGs (I) more accurate in diagnosing an acute myocardial infarction (O) compared with one initial 12-lead ECG (C)?

-Prognosis or prediction (questions addressing the prediction of the course of a disease):
+Prognosis (natural history) — questions addressing the prediction of the course of a disease:

 Ex 2: In patients who have experienced an acute myocardial infarction (P), how does being a smoker (I) compared with being a non-smoker (C) influence death and infarction rates (O) during the first 5 years after the myocardial infarction (T)?

-Meaning (questions addressing how one experiences a phenomenon):
+Meaning or quality of life — questions addressing how one experiences a phenomenon:

-Ex: How do 20-something males (P) with a diagnosis of below-the-waist paralysis (I) perceive their interactions with their romantic significant others (O) during the first year after their diagnosis (T)?
+Ex 1: How do young males (P) diagnosed with below-the-waist paralysis (I) perceive their interactions with their romantic partners (O) during the first year after their diagnosis (T)?